pfdubois/BridgeBidding/source/AdvancedNTDefenses.rst

 .. _ModifiedCappelletti:

 .. index::
-   pair: convention; Cappelletti (modified)
+   single: Cappelletti; modified
-   single: two-suited bids
+   single: two-suited bids; Cappelletti
-   pair:1N;Cappelletti (modified) defense
+   single: 1N; Cappelletti defense

 In this modified or "modern" Cappelletti, the 2♣ bid works harder in order to make 2♥ and 2♠ natural.
 After opponents open 1N, either in direct seat, or after two passes